-ii Compliance costs of importing and exporting
+ii Compliance cost of importing and exporting

 This sub-component is based on the World Bank's Doing Business data on the time (i.e., non-money) cost of procedures required to import a full 20-foot container of dry goods that contains no hazardous or military items.
-Countries where it takes longer to import and export are given lower ratings.
-Zero-to-10 ratings were constructed for (1) the time cost to export a good (measured in number of calendar days required) and (2) the time cost to import a good (measured in number of calendar days required).
-These two ratings were then averaged to arrive at the final rating for this sub-component.
+Countries where it takes longer to import or export are given lower ratings.
+Zero-to-10 ratings were constructed for (1) the time cost (in hours) associated with border compliance and documentary compliance when exporting; and (2) the time cost (in hours) associated with border compliance and documentary compliance when importing.
+These two ratings were then averaged to arrive at the final rating for this subcomponent.
 The formula used to calculate the zero-to-10 ratings was: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the time cost value.
-The values for $V{max}$ and $V{min}$ were set at 62 and 80 days (1.5 standard deviations above average) and 2 days (1.5 standard deviations below average) and 0 days, respectively.
-Countries with values outside the $V{max}$ and $V{min}$ range received ratings of either zero or ten accordingly.
+The values for $V{max}$ and $V{min}$ were set, respectively, at 228.38 and 0 hours (1.5 standard deviations above average in 2014) for exporting; and 338.00 hours (1.5 standard deviations below average in 2014) and 0 hours for importing.
+Countries with values outside the $V{max}$ and $V{min}$ range received ratings of either zero or 10, accordingly.